aalmulhi/GraphletAlign/README.md

-#GraphletAlign
+# GraphletAlign
 Network Alignment using Graphlet Signatureand High Order Proximity

-#Overview

-#Requirements
+# Overview
+In this work, we develop a novel topology-based network alignment approach which we call GraphletAlign.
+The  proposed  method  uses  graphlet  signature  as  nodeattributes and then uses a bi-partite matching algorithm for obtainingan initial alignment, which is later refined by considering higher-ordermatching.

+# Requirements

-#Running The Code and Input Format
+# Running The Code and Input Format